Eritrean War of Independence: 1960s

-The Eritrean Liberation Front (ELF), was founded in 1961 by a handful of exiled Eritreans, began guerrilla operations against the Imperial Government in the fashion of the traditional bandits of that province.
+The Eritrean Liberation Front (ELF) was founded in 1961 by a handful of exiled Eritreans, and began guerrilla operations against the Imperial Government in the fashion of the traditional bandits of that province.
 By 1966, it had a free hand in much of the barren lowlands in western and coastal Eritrea.
-The movement enjoyed military aid from various Arab countries as virtually all of its leaders were Muslims.
+The movement enjoyed military aid from various Arab countries as virtually all of its leaders were Muslims from the Beni Amer tribe.
 However, the leadership of the ELF was often inept; and communications between roving guerrilla bands and the exiled leaders were sporadic at best.
-Nonetheless, it was able to infiltrate small arms and returning trainees by way of Sudan and the Red Sea coast, and harass Imperial forces in Eritrea.
-The ELF was mostly made up of Muslim tribes such as the Tigre, Saho and Nara.
+Nonetheless, it was able to infiltrate small arms and returning trainees by way of Sudan and harass Imperial forces in Eritrea.
+The ELF was mostly made up of Muslims, as the ELF perceived itself as an Islamic organization engaged in freeing Eritrea, which it described as predominantly Muslim and Arab.
+However, it was unable to gain the support of the Christian Eritreans, who perceived it an Islamist movement attempting to turn Eritrea into an Arab Muslim state.

 The Imperial Ethiopian Army, whose Second Division was based in Eritrea, made periodic sweeps through the countryside.
 The Israeli trained commando police were more efficient than the army.
 But the commando police was too few in number to protect important installations and also pursue the insurgents.
-And the Second Division was heavily resented by the Eritrean populace and was not very effective.
-Its normal tactics were to burn down villages, arrest suspects, and destroy livestock—the traditional Ethiopian responses to dissidence.
+And the 6,000 man strong Second Division, although better equipped and numerically superior, was less efficient than the Eritrean police.
+It was mostly composed of Ethiopians from the provinces outside of Eritrea, the Ethiopian soldiers lacked knowledge of the area and of the people.
+Their normal tactics were to burn villages, shoot suspects and destroy livestock—the traditional Ethiopian response to dissidence.